Doctor of Ministry

 - Church Planting

 Courses are taught by faculty drawn from all three schools (School of Theology, School of Intercultural Studies, and School of Psychology), as well as adjunct professors who bring additional expertise.
 Personalized Track courses are taught as one-week intensives.

-- DM710 Developing Your Doctoral Project Proposal, a 0-unit online course focused on developing the Doctoral Project Proposal.
-This course is offered twice a year, in the Fall and Spring quarters.
+- DM710 Developing Your Doctoral Project Proposal, a 2-unit online course focused on developing the Doctoral Project Proposal.
+This course is offered three times a year, in the Fall, Winter, and Spring quarters.

 Phase 1: Seminars (40 units).In cohort concentrations, the same group of students meet together online and for one- and two-week segments following a preset curriculum focused around the areas of interest listed below.

 The students may join one of the cohorts currently available:

 - Christian Spirituality

 - Leadership and Ministry in the Middle Eastern Context

 - Leadership and Ministry in the East Asian Context